Air Plants Are Basically Magic – Here’s 10 Reasons You’ll Want 20 of Them

 4) Air Plants Are Non-Toxic to Pets

-If you have pets, choosing houseplants that aren’t toxic is important.
-Thankfully, air plants are non-toxic to pets such as cats and dogs.
-Air plants are also non-toxic to humans, so are safe around children.
+If you have pets, selecting non-toxic houseplants is crucial.
+Thankfully, air plants are non-toxic to pets, including cats and dogs.
+Air plants are also non-toxic to humans, so they are safe around children.

-However, it’s still a good idea to stop your pet or child from consuming air plants.
+However, it is still a good idea to prevent your pet or child from consuming air plants.
 Many air plants are spiky and can cause choking if ingested.
-Position your air plants safely away from curious pets or children.
+Position your air plants safely out of reach of curious pets or children.

 5) Air Plants Can Be Good For Feng Shui